 In the event of the violation of any covenant herein by any Owner or occupant of any Lot and the continuance of such violation after ten (10) days written notice thereof, or in the event the Owner or occupant has not proceeded with due diligence to complete appropriate repairs and maintenance after such notice, the Association shall have the right (but not the obligation), through its agents or employees, to enter upon such Lot and to secure compliance with these restrictions and restore such Lot to a neat, attractive, healthful and sanitary condition.
 The Association may render a statement of charge to the Owner or occupant of such Lot for the cost of such work.
 The Owner or occupant agrees by the purchase or occupation of the Lot to pay such statement immediately upon receipt.
 In the event of the failure to pay for such work, the amount of such statement may be added to any other Assessment provided for herein and shall be secured by a lien on the Lot to the same power and effect as a Regular or Special Assessment.
 The Association, or its agents and employees shall not be liable, and are hereby expressly relieved from any liability, for trespass or other tort in connection with the performance of the maintenance and other work authorized herein.

 Areas to be Maintained by Association.
-The Association shall maintain (i) the pavedvel surface of the driveway constructed on the Common Area, and
+The Association shall maintain (i) the paved and gravel surfaces of the driveway constructed on the Common Area,

-(ii) the common sewer line installed within the "PRIVATE 18' ACCESS, WATER & SEWER ESM'T." over portions of Lots 20-27 as shown and so labeled and designated on the Plat.
+(ii) the common sewer line installed within the "PRIVATE 18' ACCESS, WATER & SEWER ESM'T." over portions of Lots 20-27 as shown and so labeled and designated on the Plat and (iii) other areas as determined by the Association from time to time.

 Residences and Structures